Cultural depictions of Jesse James: Video games

 In Bill & Ted's Excellent Video Game Adventure, the characters must give an Uzi to Jesse James.
 Jesse James has been playable in two games Gunfighter: The Legend of Jesse James for PlayStation and Gunfighter II: Revenge of Jesse James for PlayStation 2.
 He appears as an antagonist in Call of Juarez: Gunslinger (2013), where he is faced down against Silas Greaves in a duel.
 Jesse James' severed hand (or "shooting hand") makes various appearances throughout the Sam & Max point-and-click adventure game adaptations, often used as a solution to in-game puzzles.

 Comics

+From 1950 to 1956 Avon Comics published 24 issues of Jesse James featuring art by Wally Wood, Joe Kubert and Everett Kinstler, among others.
+A selection of stories from these issues was published by AC Comics in 1990.

 In 1969, artist Morris and writer René Goscinny (co-creator of Asterix) had Lucky Luke confronting Jesse James, his brother Frank, and Cole Younger.
 The adventure poked fun at the image of Jesse as a new Robin Hood.
 Although he passes himself off as such and does indeed steal from the rich (who are, logically, the only ones worth stealing from), he and his gang take turns being "poor," thus keeping the loot for themselves.
 Frank quotes from Shakespeare, and Younger is portrayed as a fun-loving joker, full of good humor.
 One critic has likened this version of the James brothers as "intellectuals bandits, who won't stop theorizing their outlaw activities and hear themselves talk."
 In the end, the at-first-cowed people of a town fight back against the James gang and send them packing in tar and feathers.